Why Reserve Studies Matter for Clearwater and St. Petersburg Associations

 3. Component Analysis: Identify elements, estimate life expectancy, and calculate future costs.

-4. Financial Analysis: Develop a funding plan for reserve accumulation.
+4. Financial Analysis: Develop funding plan for reserve accumulation.

-5. Report Preparation: Compile a detailed report with findings and recommendations.
+5. Report Preparation: Compile detailed report with findings and recommendations.

 6. Presentation and Support: Present the report and provide ongoing guidance.